Undergraduate BSc (Hons)

 In a nutshell

-We’re living in an exciting age, when visionary technologies are quickly becoming the everyday.
+We’re living in an exciting age where visionary technologies are quickly becoming the everyday.
 Computing has progressed so far in the last 20 years that the smartphone in your hand is more powerful than the world’s leading desktop computers once were.
 As technology and converging technology infiltrate and disrupt every global industry, now is the time to study computer science.

-Our flagship BSc Computer Science course will provide you with a broad understanding of the field of computing with a core specialism in programming.
+Our flagship Computer Science course will provide you with a broad understanding of the field of computing with a core specialism in programming.
 You’ll develop an understanding of methodical approaches to the analysis, design, development, testing and maintenance of object-oriented systems using the Java language.
-You'll graduate with a solution-focused approach and a critical awareness of applying the right skills to complete a specific goal.
+You'll graduate your computer science degree with a solution-focused approach and a critical awareness of applying the right skills to complete a specific goal.

 Start your study journey